MrGallo/pbd-python/exercises/108-keychains1.md

 # Keychains for Sale

 Write a program that pulls up a menu with 4 options.
+Name the file `108_keychains1.py`.
 It should look something like...

 ```
 Ye Olde Keychain Shoppe